Highest percentage share of containers on rail nationwide

 Increased use of rail for container freight reduces the rate of growth of port-related truck transport and continues to have strong community support.

 Rail receives financial support from the State Government in recognition of the vital role it plays and the inherent difficulty it has in competing with road transport over short distances.
-The rail subsidy has been increased from $30 to $50/TEU (twenty-foot equivalent unit).
+The rail subsidy is $50/TEU (twenty-foot equivalent unit).

 Find out how you can explore the port or get ferry and cruise info...